GaucovyAero/FluxMatcha-Improved/README.md

 # FluxMatcha-Improved
- - FluxMatcha theme by ItzSelenux, edited by GaucovyAero
+ - An edit of the Fluxbox theme FluxMatcha originally made by ItzSelenux
  - Some .xpm elements are directly taken from the xfwm4 directories in the original Matcha-gtk-theme: https://github.com/vinceliuice/Matcha-gtk-theme

 ## Installation